LivePersonInc/knowledge-center-archive/pages/documents/Messaging Channels/mobile app messaging/add-messaging-to-your-mobile-app.md

 The engagement language selected in this step will only affect items in the Agent Workspace - namely [Automatic Messages](contact-center-management-live-chat-operations-automatic-messages.html) and [Predefined Content](agent-manager-workspace-workspace-configuration-predefined-content-overview.html) - during an active conversation.

 The window language displayed within the app (hardcoded texts like button text, window header etc.) is set by the consumer’s mobile device language settings.
-In order to understand which text elements are configured locally on the device, refer to[ Mobile String Localization](https://developers.liveperson.com/consumer-experience-ios-sdk-localizationkeys.html) on the Developers Community, for the full string localization keys.
+In order to understand which text elements are configured locally on the device, refer to[ Mobile String Localization](https://developers.liveperson.com/consumer-experience-ios-sdk-localizationkeys.html) on the Developer Center, for the full string localization keys.

 Once your settings are complete, click **next**.